Skip to Content

 Today we wanted a break from the Ayutthaya ruins, so we took a day-trip to see the Bang Pa-In Palace.

 The first surprise of the day was that we had to wait 90 minutes for our train to Bang Pa-In.
-Our Lonely Planet said there are 16 trains a day on this route, so we must have just missed one.
-Oh well, the kids had fun running around the train platform, we had an early packed lunch and treated ourselves to some yummy iced coffees (and iced Ovaltine for the kids) from the street market outside the station.
+Oh well, the kids had fun running around the train platform, we had an early packed lunch and treated ourselves to some yummy iced coffees (and iced Ovaltine for the kids) from the street market outside the train station.

-The train was a 3rd class train, meaning it was full of locals and open windows with no air conditioning.
+The train to Bang Pa-In Palace was a 3rd class train, meaning it was full of locals and open windows with no air conditioning.
 It was around 91F (33C) outside, but with the shade from the roof and the wind from the windows, it wasn’t too bad at all.

 The Thai people have been super friendly towards the kids on our trip and the train rides were no exception.
 With a choice of looking out the window or at the cute little Canadian kids, most of the locals chose to sit and smile nicely at them.